System administrators are one of the unsung heroes in a smooth relationship between a behavioral health facility and their EHR vendor.

 The general users at a facility are the ones on the EHR front lines.
 They use the platform all day, every day to complete their tasks.
 They may feel unheard by the EHR vendor or upper management.
 An admin must nurture a relationship with end-users so that they feel heard and supported.
 Effective admins are consistently advocating for the needs and concerns of their end-users, ensuring their needs are being met.

-Admins are a huge part of what makes AURA, Sigmund’s enterprise software solution, such a successful EHR.
+Admins are a huge part of what makes AURA, Sigmund’s enterprise software solution, such a powerful EHR platform.

 The AURA we know today would not have been possible without insightful and valuable feedback from great system administrators over the years.

 We understand the importance of the admin job and respect how challenging that role can be at times.

 As a result, we strive to make AURA and the Sigmund process as admin-friendly as possible.
 By providing admins with excellent customer service, they can leverage that support into successes at their facility.